 Robert J. Torrez reports that the slave raiders found a ready market for their captives and they were scattered in many directions to Tierra Amarilla, Ojo Caliente, El Rito, Arroyo Seco and Conejos in Colorado.
 All the captives were recovered and returned back into the arms of their Hopi parents.

 My Clan Version

 Our Clan uncle, Edwin Qotskuyva’s grandmother was the young captive, Qaömana, Corn Maiden.
 The Paaqapngyam (Bamboo) Clan matriarchs are three sisters: Corn Maiden, Snake Maiden and Poyayumka who form the three branches of our clan relatives living on Third Mesa today.
 Corn Maiden’s distinctive scar on her face was a visible reminder of the harshness of life in the 1800s as the Hopi strived to maintain their culture, traditions and ceremonies in spite of racial injustices and genocide of the time.

-Today, racial injustice is still being practiced by the dominant society against Native American women who are victims of violence, murdered or missing and continue to be part of human trafficking in the U.S., Canada and South America.
+Today, racial injustices are still being practiced by the dominant society against Native American women who are victims of violence, murdered or missing and continue to be part of human trafficking in the U.S., Canada and South America.
 Many parents are searching for their children.
 Learn more about Murdered and Missing Indigenous Women today.
 NIWRC.org

 Masavema said that Qaömana does not like to tell this story.
 She said, “I have no use for kustila (Mexicans) and she meant it.”
 Despite her hardship, “she was a good hearted woman and was always ready to give you something to eat.”
 The surprise is that Qaömana later married Masavema, two children whose parents used all their wits, prayers and magic to save them.
 Usqwali, Thank You to the government agents who went beyond the call of duty to assist the Hopi people.